tant2002/NetLogo-Supermarket-Queue-Model/README.md

 ![alt text](/readme-images/model-pitch3D.png)

 ## HOW TO USE IT
-Depend on user decision, the model can be run with mode that use POS (Point of Sale) historical data or with inputs generated randomly according to theoretical distributions.
-To drive model with POS data  the values, parameters "customer-arrival-process", "customer-basket-payment", "cashier-arrival", 'server-service-time-model' and 'sco-server-service-time-model' need to be set on relevant values (see section Parameters bellow) and input files (see section POS data input files) need to be provide.
+The main code of the model can be found in main directory in file SupermarketQueueModel_version_x_x.nlogo.
 The model use two Netlogo extensions that need to be lto be installed in local environment of NetLogo.
  - Time extension ( see https://github.com/NetLogo/Time-Extension ).
  - The RNGS extension (see https://github.com/cstaelin/RNGS-Extension).
 Instruction for extensions in NetLogo can be find on http://ccl.northwestern.edu/netlogo/docs/extensions.html.
+Due to exc installations, the model can only be launched in the local netlogo environment (no possible to use Netlogo Web)
+Depend on user decision, the model can be run with mode that use POS (Point of Sale) historical data or with inputs generated randomly according to theoretical distributions.
+To drive model with POS data  the values, parameters "customer-arrival-process", "customer-basket-payment", "cashier-arrival", 'server-service-time-model' and 'sco-server-service-time-model' need to be set on relevant values (see section Parameters bellow) and input files (see section POS data input files) need to be provide.

 ### POS data input files
 As example, the files contained historical data generated out POS  transactional data from supermarket located in southern Poland was provided.
 However,  it is possible to use any data.
 Please note data range of all files need to be coherent.
 Files are in time series format and need NetLogo Time extension ( see https://github.com/NetLogo/Time-Extension ).
 The path to each file need to be indicated as parameter.